sts10/tidy/readme.markdown

           Normalize Unicode of all characters of all words.
 Accepts nfc, nfd, nfkc, or nfkd (case insensitive).
 May negatively affect Tidy's performance

+      --locale <LOCALE>
+          Specify a locale for words on the list.
+Aids with sorting.
+Examples: en-US, es-ES

+          [default: en-US]

   -l, --lowercase
           Lowercase all words on new list